eXamadeus/godaddypy/README.rst

 First, go to https://developer.godaddy.com/keys/ and request a production API key and secret.

 *Note: Sometimes the production API keys don't seem to work correctly.
-Just delete it and make another one if that is the case.*
+Just delete it and request another one.*

 Second, install GoDaddyPy with pip.